jlacar/jlacar.github.io/index.md

 # Mindful Practice

-Things related to mindful practice of agility and technical excellence.

 ## About me

-I'm a long-time developer and currently trying to find my stride as a coach with a focus on agile technical practices like TDD, refactoring, and design.
+I'm a long-time developer and currently trying to find my stride as a coach with a focus on agile technical practices like emergent design, BDD/TDD, refactoring, automated testing, and pair/mob programming.

+## About this blog

-I started this blog as a way to organize my thoughts around various things that interest me with a specific slant towards how to learn and practice them in a systematic and deliberate way.
+I started this blog as a way to organize my thoughts around various things that interest me.
+A recurring theme will be how to learn and practice techniques in a deliberate and systematic way.

 -----